Skip to content

 If the above points can be established, it is likely that a sexual assault charge will follow.
 If you or someone you know has been charged with the offence of aggravated sexual assault, it is advised to seek legal representation immediately.

-At Benjamin Leonardo – The Defenders, we are a Sydney based criminal law firm with expert sexual assault lawyers.
+At Essere – The Defenders, we are a Sydney based criminal law firm with expert sexual assault lawyers.
 Contact our team now for a first consultation.

 PENALTIES